locationtech-labs/geopyspark/docs/guides/map-algebra.rst

 Cost Distance
 ^^^^^^^^^^^^^^

-``cost_distance`` is an iterative method for approximating the weighted distance from a raster cell to a given geometry.
+:meth:`~geopyspark.geotrellis.cost_distance.cost_distance` is an iterative method for approximating the weighted distance from a raster cell to a given geometry.
 The ``cost_distance`` function takes in a geometry and a “friction layer” which essentially describes how difficult it is to traverse each raster cell.
 Cells that fall within the geometry have a final cost of zero, while friction cells that contain noData values will correspond to noData values in the final result.
 All other cells have a value that describes the minimum cost of traversing from that cell to the geometry.
 If the friction layer is uniform, this function approximates the Euclidean distance, modulo some scalar value.

 .. code:: python3